tyronx/tte/README.md

 * Per-default HTML escaping to prevent XSRF and similar attacks.
 * No need for {literal} in 99% of cases.
 Anything inside curly braces is checked for template syntax and printed unchanged if it doesn't match, to prevent it escape the openeing curly brace.
 E.g.\{$bla} is not being parsed
 * The use of <?php ?> - Tags is possible but discouraged
+* Recompiles templates only when the compiled file does not exists or the template file has changed

 **Available Commands**
 * Print variables via {$variablename}, access unescaped data via {$variablenameraw}